Neural Contextual Bandits without Regret: Experiments

 \section{Experiments}

 We carry out experiments on the task of online \mnist \citep{lecun1998gradient} classification, to assess how well our analysis of information gain and regret matches the practical behavior of our algorithms.
 We find that the UCB algorithms exhibit a fairly consistent behavior while solving this classification task.
-In Section \ref{app:interp} we design two experiments to demonstrate that $\hat\sigma_{t-1}$ and the approximate UCB defined for \nnalg{}, are a meaningful substitute for the posterior variance and upper confidence bound in \ntkalg.
-We provide the code at \texttt{https://github.com/pkassraie/NNUCB}.
+In Section \ref{app:interp} we design two experiments to demonstrate that $\hat\sigma_{t-1}$ and the approximate UCB defined for \nnalg{}, are a meaningful substitute for the posterior variance and upper confidence bound for \ntkalg.